Justin Brownlee: Erie Bayhawks

 On November 1, 2013, he was allocated by the Knicks to the Erie Bayhawks team of the NBA Development League, Brownlee averaged 13.85 points, 5.7 rebounds, 2.3 assists, 0.5 blocks and 1.4 steals throughout the regular season.
 Brownlee also received an NBA D-League Showcase Honorable Mention Team award on January 10, 2014.
 He was deactivated in the roster for 2 games on February 19, 2014, during their match against the Texas Legends but was activated again during their match against the Fort Wayne Mad Ants on February 28, 2014.

-Barangay Ginebra San Miguel (2016–2018)
+Barangay Ginebra San Miguel (2016–2017)

 Justin Brownlee attempting the game winning three point shot in Game 6 of the 2016 PBA Governors' Cup Finals.

-In his first game with Ginebra, Brownlee recorded a double-double of 31 points and 13 rebounds but in a losing effort to the Alaska Aces.
+In his first game with Barangay Ginebra, Brownlee recorded a double-double of 31 points and 13 rebounds but in a losing effort to the Alaska Aces.

-Brownlee helped Ginebra win the PBA Governors' Cup both in 2016, where he made the title clinching three-pointer at the buzzer in game 6 of the finals, and in 2017.
+Brownlee helped Barangay Ginebra win the PBA Governors' Cup both in 2016, where he made the title clinching three-pointer at the buzzer in Game 6 of the finals, and in 2017 in 7 games.

-On May 21, 2018.
-Ginebra coach Tim Cone confirmed the move to replace Charles García with Brownlee after player agent Sheryl Reyes made the announcement on social media.